OICR/PGMLab/README.md

 Libnet performs learning and inference in large discrete baysian networks.
 Libnet is a standalone C library, which has command line and R interfaces.

-Developed to fulfill three tasks:
+LibNet developed to fulfill three goals:

    - To perform learning and inference in extremely large graphs.
    - To be used by both expert and non expert in the field of machine learning